 A mom recently shared her concern about the walls her daughter is putting up in 7th grade.
 She won’t answer simple questions about her day.
-She blocked her mom on Instagram.
-(Only temporarily until mom found out).
+She blocked her mom on Instagram (until mom found out).
 She wants to spend all of her free time texting with her boyfriend.
 “How do I know how much privacy to give her?” her mom wondered.

 What Makes Parents Worry About Privacy?

-Watching our kids walk straight into the temptations and distractions of the middle school scene feels like taking a four-your-old to the beach and silently standing back as he runs into the crashing waves.
+Watching our kids walk straight into the temptations and distractions of the middle school scene feels like taking a four-your-old to the beach and silently standing back as they run into the crashing waves.
 Terrifying.
 Middle school is fraught with opportunities for kids to experiment with alcohol, drugs, sex, dares, and other bad decisions.

 How Much Space Should Parents Give Teens?

 Thankfully, there are two things you can do to support their need for privacy and retain a supportive role in your middle-schooler’s life.
 They’re not so easy, but they’re worth it.

 1) If you are willing to do anything, DO LESS.